We would like to thank DouglassWeek for the opportunity to collaborate.

 We would like to thank of Barretstown Camp Team for taking time out to work on this project!

 And their teacher, Deirdre Roddy, all from Celbridge Community School, Kildare, Ireland

 Our Pop-Up Exhibition

-This year for DouglassWeek, the Barretstown Camp team joined forces with a group of Transition Year Students from Celbridge Community School (a town where Frederick Douglass spoke, during his time in Ireland in 1845-1846).
+For DouglassWeek, the Barretstown Camp team also joined forces with a group of Transition Year Students from Celbridge Community School (a town where Frederick Douglass spoke, during his time in Ireland in 1845-1846).